 The power of superfoods

 Most superfoods are known for their antioxidant properties and Acai is no different.
 There are four primary nutrients in this gorgeous berry that make it a superfood; fiber content, antioxidants, healthy fats, and calcium.
 Fiber is significantly linked to lowering a person’s risk of heart disease.
-Antioxidants help fight of and prevent disease related to oxidative stress, healthy fats improve inflammation and are also heart healthy, and calcium improve bone health, nerve function, and heart muscle health.
+Antioxidants can help with oxidative stress, healthy fats might improve inflammation and are also heart healthy, and calcium might improve bone health, nerve function, and heart muscle health.

 Free radicals create oxidative damage in the body which can lead to cancer and other chronic health conditions.
 Acai Berries have more antioxidants than other fruits which are usually credited for their high antioxidant content such as strawberries, raspberries, and blueberries.
 The antioxidant content of foods are scored on a scale known as the Oxygen Radical Absorbance Capacity (ORAC) on which 100 grams of blueberries scored a 4,669 and the same amount of Acai Berries scored almost triple at 15,405.

-These antioxidants help in the prevention of cancer and heart disease in those who consume them on a regular basis.
+These antioxidants can help keep the body healthy in those who consume them on a regular basis.
 The fiber content is also linked to Acai’s ability to lower cholesterol by clinging to endogenous cholesterol and expelling it out of the body through stool.
 A 2017 study showed a reduced incidence of bladder and colon cancer after being given Acai pulp.

 Many studies have shown the positive effects on brain health associated with Acai intake.
 Once again, the antioxidant content of Acai helps to protect the brain against oxidative stress and inflammation that may lead to poor memory and learning difficulty.

 Where to find polyphenols?